soxueren/atsd/api/meta/entity/create-or-replace.md

 # Entity: Create or Replace
 ## Description

-Create an entity with specified properties and tags or replace the properties and tags of an existing entity.
+Create an entity with specified fields and tags or replaces the fields and tags of an existing entity.

-This method creates a new entity or replaces the properties and tags of an existing entity.
+In case of an existing entity, all the current entity tags will be replaced with entity tags specified in the request.

+If the request doesn't contain any tags, current entity tags will be deleted.

 ## Request